 Implement the right tools to create eCTD compliant content

 Errors and issues that are tied to formatting and content are among some of the main things that contribute to failed eCTD submissions.
 Bringing in the right tools that allow authors to all work from the same format ensures that the documentation you create in support of a submission is complete and compliant.
 Often, when authors are working independently, attempting to harmonize different document formats before a submission is a time-consuming and costly process, and could lead to negative feedback from agencies if not tackled before submission.

-Montrium’s RegDocs Connect solutions was specifically designed to enable regulatory teams to author, review, approve and manage the content that forms a submission.
-Teams can associate templates to document types across multiple regions and then author documents directly in RegDocs Connect, converting content to PDF files that meets the regulatory requirements.
+Montrium’s RegDocs Connect solution is specifically designed to enable regulatory teams to author, review, approve and manage the content that forms a submission.
+Teams can associate templates to document types across multiple regions and then author documents directly in RegDocs Connect, converting content to PDF files that meet the regulatory requirements.
 This significantly speeds up the QC and management of submission content, ready to export to a publishing tool.

 Harmonize your data, documents and submission standards

 As you begin to submit applications to the regulatory agencies it’s important that you do so in a consistent and compliant manner.
 One of the best ways to do this is to harmonize all of the content and standards that pertain to your submissions under one roof through harmonized standards, allowing you to reuse submission content from one region to another.
 This can significantly reduce the amount of repeat work required to file in multiple countries or regions, speeding up time to submit.

 Adjust your processes as the regulatory landscape evolves